5 New Yorkers to split reward after helping police nab alleged subway shooter - NewsBreak

 The reward recipients, who were only identified as members of the public, gave “critical information” that qualifies them for a chunk of the money, according to the NYPD, MTA, Transit Workers Union Local 100 and the New York City Police Foundation.
 Officials said this information helped lead to the arrest of James, who was found Wednesday, a day after he allegedly shot 10 people on a Brooklyn subway train.

-The reward will be split evenly, with each tipster receiving a $10,000 share.New Jersey cousins say they helped police find Brooklyn subway shooting suspect
+The reward will be split evenly, with each tipster receiving a $10,000 share.Viral TikTok leads to review of school district’s American Indian mascot

 “The public is who we serve, but they are also often our best partner,” Police Commissioner Keechant Sewell said.
 “We urged the public to join us in this effort to find this suspect and New Yorkers stepped up.”